08 Aug Improve Your Overhead Press by Testing These Five Areas

-If someone has 55-60 degrees of upward scapular rotation, then we know that have enough stability of the shoulder blade in order to get their arms overhead in order to overhead press safely and effectively.
+If someone has 55-60 degrees of upward scapular rotation, then we know that we have enough stability of the shoulder blade to get their arms overhead to overhead press safely and effectively.

 If someone doesn’t have enough upward scapular rotation, here is a drill to help improve that.

-This drill can be performed for 8-10 reps in the warm-up prior to your workout or you can superset them into your program and perform them after a primary lift.
-It could look something like this:
+This drill can be performed for 8-10 reps in the warm-up before your workout, or you can superset them into your program and perform them after a primary lift.

 A1: Barbell Overhead Press x 5